 Create a Plan to Accommodate Showings

-- What amount of showing does your work schedule and family/personal life allow for?
+- How much time does your work schedule and family/personal life allow for?

 - Do you have pets that you will need to remove from the home?

-- How much lead time will you need from your agent to ensure that it is in showing-ready condition?
+- How much lead time will you need from your agent to ensure that it is in show-ready condition?